Edenm210/FlightControl/README.md

 -------------------------------------------------------------------------------------------

 COMMENTS:
-* All the times in the program are relative to UTC
+* All the times in the program are relative to UTC.
-* The client cannot access outside servers (add or remove)
+* The client cannot access outside servers (add or remove).
+* The calculations of the current position of the flights assumes a flat plain.